4 most popular spread betting strategies

 Market orders:

-These types of orders are executed immediately at the current market price, whether opening a position or closing it.
+These types of orders are executed immediately at the current market price, whether opening or closing a position.
 In other words, if a trader wants to open or close a position immediately, they could do that through a market order.

 Limit orders: